matrix-construct/construct/doc/STYLE.md

 technically including the specific exception if it came from somewhere else!

 When no exceptions whatsoever are expected, the `noexcept` keyword is used.

+#### Indications of yielding and IO's

+There is a section on how yielding and IO can occur far up the stack from a benign-looking callsite in ctx/README.
+We try to make comments to indicate these things directly in the definitions and certainly in documentation.

+Some of those indications may say nothing more than `[GET]` and `[SET]` without any other comment.
+That is the minimum acceptable marking for something which will likely do read or write IO respectively to disk or even the network.
+In any such case the ircd::ctx will definitely yield if that happens.